nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Your first order, 2 of Banana Cakes
 {: .no_toc}

-Now that _Lyndon Edwards_ is in our address book, we can proceed to add an order for him.
+Now that _Lyndon Edwards_ is in our address book, we can add an order for him.
 This can be with the [`addo`](#adding-an-order--addo) command like the following.

     addo 1 n/Banana Cake q/2

-Likewise, the application should have the order opened.
+Likewise, the application should already have the order opened for your convenience.
-Nonetheless, to do this manually, you can list all your orders and view the first order's information by performing the following commands.
+To do this manually, you can list all your orders and view the first order's information by performing the following commands.

     listo
     viewo 1